yukas/yukas.github.io/_posts/2015-11-05-how-to-rotate-rails-logs.markdown

 }
 {% endhighlight %}

-Try to rotate your logs by running: `sudo logrotate /etc/logrotate.d/sample-app`
+Try to rotate your logs by running: `sudo logrotate /etc/logrotate.d/sample-app`.
+Run `cat /var/lib/logrotate/status` to see which logs got rotated and when.

-Now you need to specify cron job to rotate your logs every day automatically:
+Now you need to specify cron job to rotate your logs every day automatically.
 Run `sudo nano /etc/cron.daily/logrotate` to create cron config for logrotate.

-Cron config:
+Cron config should look like so:

 {% highlight text %}
 #!/bin/sh